84codes/ruby-kafka/README.md

 - **Kafka 0.8:** Full support for the Producer API, but no support for consumer groups.
 Simple message fetching works.
 - **Kafka 0.9:** Full support for the Producer and Consumer API in ruby-kafka v0.4.x.
 - **Kafka 0.10:** Full support for the Producer and Consumer API in ruby-kafka v0.5.x.
-- **Kafka 0.11:** Everything that works with Kafka 0.10 should still work, but so far no features specific to Kafka 0.11 have been added.
+- **Kafka 0.11:** Everything that works with Kafka 0.10 should still work, but so far no features specific to Kafka 0.11 have been added except for SASL/SCRAM authentication.

 This library requires Ruby 2.1 or higher.